geotrellis/geotrellis-netcdf/README.md

 (Of course, this will vary with connection speed and proximity to the S3 bucket.)

 Measurements show that about 190 - 200 megabytes are downloaded in total.
-Two separate sweeps are taken through the file (one to produce the clipped tiles and one to do point reads), so effectively the cost of taking one pass through the file reading <= 32 kilobyte subsets of each tile is about 95 - 100 megabytes.
+Two separate sweeps are taken through the file (one to produce the clipped tiles and one to do point reads).
+The cost of taking one pass through the file -- reading subsets of size 32 KB or less of each tile -- is about 95 - 100 megabytes.
 (The file is 767 megabytes, the amount downloaded varies with the number of executors used.)

 There is still room for improvement in the S3 functionality, that is [discussed below](#future-work-better-s3-caching).

 # Structure Of This Code #

+In this section, we will address some of the key points that can be found in this code.

 ## Open ##